ej-mitchell/ej-mitchell/README.md

 - Educating myself on free, open-source options that use less energy 🍃
 - And more!

 Does this sound like something you're interested 💡 in?
 Do you want to work together?
+(En français ou en anglais!)

 Still not sure?
 [Check out my Gists!]